PoonLab/courses/PATH9577Q/README.md

 ## Prerequisites
 * students must have a laptop to work on
 * your laptop must have a UNIX-like computing environment, e.g., Linux, Apple macOS.
-If you are unable to install a UNIX-like environment, then you need to install [PuTTY](http://www.putty.org/) and arrange for a temporary user account on one of my Linux workstations.
-See [instructions](RemoteComputing.md).
+On Windows 10, you can install a Linux subsystem by following [these instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) -- when you have a choice of Linux distributions, I suggest using Ubuntu.
 * install a plain-text editor (such as [gedit](https://wiki.gnome.org/Apps/Gedit)) or an [integrated development environment](https://en.wikipedia.org/wiki/Integrated_development_environment) (IDE) for Python such as [PyCharm](https://www.jetbrains.com/pycharm/).
 * (optional) install [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 This should already be installed on Linux and macOS machines.
 To confirm, open a [Terminal](https://en.wikipedia.org/wiki/Terminal_emulator) window and issue the following command: `git --version`.